Sheikh Mohammed visits ‘Make it in the Emirates 2026’ in Abu Dhabi

 Khitam Al Amir, Chief News Editor

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, on Wednesday toured the “Make it in the Emirates 2006”, currently taking place at the ADNEC Centre in Abu Dhabi.
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, visited today the fifth edition of the ‘Make it in The Emirates’ exhibition, which is taking place in ADNEC Abu Dhabi, through May 7.

 Get updated faster and for FREE: Download the Gulf News app now - simply click here.